Lianne La Havas announces new self-titled album, shares single 'Paper Thin'

-Lianne La Havas has announced her new, self-titled album will be released on July 17, sharing the news with fans on Twitter yesterday (May 4).
+Lianne La Havas has announced her new, self-titled album.
+See its tracklist below.

+The musician shared the news with fans with a video of a handwritten message on Twitter yesterday (May 4).
+See it below:

 I'm so glad I can finally say…MY NEW ALBUM IS COMING 17th JULY 2020